 If you are currently a full-time primary or secondary educator living and working in one of the participating Fulbright Distinguished Awards in Teaching countries, you are eligible to apply to the program.
-This includes classroom teachers, guidance counselors, curriculum specialists, library media specialists, special education coordinators, administrators, and others who spend at least half of their time interacting with students.
+This includes classroom teachers, guidance counselors, curriculum specialists, library media specialists, special education coordinators, administrators, and others who work directly with primary and/or secondary students at least fifty percent of their time.

 Eligibility criteria also include three years of full-time teaching experience or working with students in another capacity appropriate to their professional role, and the ability to travel to the United States for five months.
 The U.S. Embassy or Fulbright Commission in your country has additional information about program eligibility and how to apply.

 The Fulbright Distinguished Awards in Teaching Program for International Teachers is open to full-time primary and secondary educators in participating countries.